 I hope you lived.
 I hope you survived.
 But then, if you’re too tired and it’s just too much pain to handle… I don’t know.
 I really hoped you lived.

 I’ve been crying..
-Sorry for myself because, even if I wasn’t as close as I think we are, I lacked the support that could lift your spirit up.
+Sorry for myself because, even if I wasn’t as close as I think we are, I lacked the support that could have lifted your spirit up.
 I was too far to visit you even one time at the hospital.
 I have planned to do so when I came home but I failed to make time.
 Heck!

 I love you, Joshua.
 You’re such a dear friend, close to being a brother because the Del Rosario clan has already adopted you.
 I’ll miss you dearly.
 Thank you for all the good memories.
 You will never be forgotten.